Essential materials for bar candidates seeking to efficiently improve their MEE and MPT exam performance

 Examinees type much faster than they write, so hand-writing the exam requires planning.
 Accordingly, if you are hand-writing the exam (or are concerned you might have to), it is almost a prerequisite for you to look at past answers from other hand-writers to better understand what is required of hand-writers.
 The MEE and MPT Comparison Banks contain graded hand-written essay and MPT answers that you can use to plan out how much you will write, how you will layout what you write, and how you will format and edit your writing.

-The bar exam has changed, meaning how you study for it must also change.
-These time-saving study materials/tools represent the next generation of bar preparation.
+With the bar exam changing, these time-saving study materials/tools represent the next generation of bar preparation.
 The UBE Essays subscription package consists of the following materials/tools intended to efficiently improve your MEE/MPT performance on the current exam:

 MEE/MPT Essay Comparison Banks – There are 37 different MEE/MPT Comparison Banks (based on 18 different MEE questions and 19 different MPT questions) each containing actual graded examinee MEE/MPT essays where you can not only see the scored answers in PDF form, but you can compare them to other scored answers in text form with any commonalities hyperlinked.
 Click here to read more about this or here to view a sample.